 And most importantly for many, Obamacare prevents insurers from turning away or charging more to those with pre-existing conditions.

 A three-judge panel of the 5th US Circuit Court of Appeals will hear oral arguments in the case on Tuesday.
 Seeking to overturn the law are Texas Attorney General Ken Paxton, who leads a coalition of 18 Republican state attorneys general and others, and the US Department of Justice, which is taking the unusual step of not defending the law.

 On the other side is California Attorney General Xavier Becerra, who heads a group of 21 attorneys general, backed by the Democratic-led House of Representatives.

 Any decision, which could ultimately go before the Supreme Court, won’t immediately affect Americans’ coverage.
 But if it’s upheld by higher courts, it could turn back the clock on the nation’s health care system to before Obamacare became the law of the land in 2010, when the uninsured rate for non-elderly adults was 18.2%.
 It’s now 10.3%.

-replacement plan, though it has yet to roll one out.
+President Donald Trump has repeatedly said that his administration is working on a replacement plan, though it has yet to roll one out.